mrigankvashist/100-Days-of-Java/README.md

 - ### Find middle element in a Linked List
 Given the head of a singly linked list, return the middle node of the linked list.
 If there are two middle nodes, return the second middle node.

+# Day 65
+- ### Merge two sorted Linked Lists
+Given two singly linked lists that are sorted in increasing order of node values, merge two sorted linked lists and return them as a sorted list.
+The list should be made by splicing together the nodes of the first two lists.